 - 10 position handlebar resistance for fine tuning

 - Optional software

-What makes this turbo trainer different is that it uses a magnetic brake rather than a flywheel, which allows for a lighter weight and more sensitive adjustment of resistance levels.
+What makes this model different is that it uses a magnetic brake rather than a flywheel, which allows for a lighter weight and more sensitive adjustment of resistance levels.